Home » How Well Can Parrots See? (Vision Range)

 Choosing Food

 Parrots prefer certain foods due to their ultraviolet reflection.
-Birds are evolutionarily drawn to foods that appear brighter as they’re easier to find when foraging.
+Birds are evolutionarily drawn to brighter foods because they’re easier to find when foraging.

-Parrots perceive light in waves, detecting them faster than humans, which means light that appears solid to us flickers in parrots’ eyes.
+Parrots perceive light in waves, detecting them faster than humans.
+This means light that appears solid to humans flickers in parrots’ eyes.

 CRI light bulbs can affect a parrot’s mood.
 The color rendering index is the scale used to determine the speed of light emitted by a source, like a light bulb.

 Most households have light bulbs with a CRI of 60 to 80.
-This is okay for human eyes but not parrots because they can only perceive light as solid with a CRI above 90.
+This is okay for human eyes, but not parrots.
+They can only perceive light as solid with a CRI above 90.

-Birds can detect light faster than humans because they have higher critical flicker-fusion frequency (CFF).
-According to the Department of Animal Ecology at Uppsala University, birds can do the following:
+Parrots can detect light faster than humans because they have higher critical flicker-fusion frequency (CFF).
+According to the Department of Animal Ecology at Uppsala University, birds can:

 Humans have an average visual speed of 40 frames per second (going as high as 60).
-Meanwhile, birds have an average visual rate of 120 frames per second.
+Meanwhile, parrots have an average optical rate of 120 frames per second.

-While humans have difficulty tracking fast-moving objects, parrots can easily track them.
+While humans have difficulty tracking fast-moving objects, parrots don’t have this issue.
 Due to their light detection skills, parrots can see a detailed, smooth view of a flight path.

 Spatial resolution refers to the quality of an image.
-Raptors’ superb spatial resolution means they can see objects with perfect clarity from long distances.
+Raptors’ superb spatial resolution allows them to see objects with perfect clarity from long distances.

-Raptors can’t track fast-moving targets as well as parrots, which is vital since they need to detect rapid movement when foraging and watching for predators.
+Raptors can’t track fast-moving targets as well as parrots.
+This is vital since it must detect rapid movement when foraging and watching for predators.

-Parrots don’t have night vision, so they can’t see well in the dark and are vulnerable at night.
+Parrots have poor night vision, so they see poorly in the dark.

-Parrots are diurnal, so they’re active during the day.
+Parrots are diurnal animals, so they’re active during the day.
 They can see well when there’s sufficient light.
 As they sleep at night, there’s no evolutionary need for good night vision.

 Photoreceptors are retina cells that can be split into rods and cones.

 The number of rods determines how well an animal can see in the dark.
-Animals like cats have 6-8 times more rods than humans and parrots.
+Animals like cats have 6-8 times more rods than humans and parrots because they’re more active when light is poor.

 Parrots can’t detect infrared light because its wavelength is too long and the frequency is too low.
 These invisible lights include X-rays, gamma rays, and microwaves.